EDU Movie Event - Lessons Learned

-We spoke with Pioneers in Skirts EDU screening hosts to find out about their experience — what worked for them, what didn’t, and what they would do differently in the future.
+We spoke with Pioneers in Skirts EDU group screening hosts to find out about their experience screening our film.
+We asked them, “what worked for you?”, “what didn’t work?”, and “what would you do differently in the future?”.

-Thanks to the generosity and openness of these dedicated educators, we were able to compile valuable checklist of ‘what to do’ and ‘what not to do’ that schools around the world can use the next time they host a movie screening event.
+Thanks to the generosity and openness of these dedicated educators, we were able to compile a valuable checklist of ‘what to do’ and ‘what not to do’ for schools to refer to when planning their movie event!

-Lessons Learned #1: Do the work to drive up attendance
+#1: You must do the work to drive up attendance

-• Brainstorm on promotional strategies that will work in your environment
+Brainstorm with students on promotional strategies that will work in your environment.

-• Walk the classrooms and ask the students for their input
+• Walk the classrooms and ask students for their input.

 • Offer door prizes students want — make it fun for them

-• Recruit teacher sponsors who will focus on segments of targeted students (vs all students)
+• Recruit teacher sponsors who can help you focus on segments of targeted students (vs targeting all students).

-• Download the poster file to print and distribute throughout the school
+• Download the poster file from the Pioneers in Skirts Media Kit to print and ask students to distribute them throughout the school.

-• Communicate the “why” to get people excited about your event
+Communicate the “why” your audience should attend your event.
+It’ll get people excited about your event — including your students.

-• It’s fun and impactful: Set your event apart…plan music, career booths, bring-in a filmmaker to be part of your event :)
+• Set your event apart…plan music, career booths, invite a filmmaker or a subject-matter-expert to be part of your event — make it fun and impactful.

 How We Help

-• We provide affordable options for hiring a filmmaker to speak to students
+• We provide very affordable options for hiring a filmmaker to speak to students.
+Complete our simple online Speaker Request Form to inquire about bringing a filmmaker to your event in person or virtually.

 Group Swag